HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 ## Known Issues & Limitations

-- The JIRA support only handles Basic Auth (username and password)
+- The JIRA support only handles Basic Auth (username and password) or using a personal access token.
 - A robust automated test suite is required.
 - The service is English only and need to go through a String externalization exercise.